Afnan-001/Adaptive-Question-Generation/README.md

 - `test_scripts/test_semantic.py`: Utility script for inspecting repeated semantic chunk usage.

 ## Other Resources
-The `assets/` folder contains supporting project reference material used/made during the internship:
+The `desktop_assets/` folder contains supporting project reference material used/made during the internship:

+- `desktop_assets/Diagrams/`: Visual artifacts that explain the system structure and implementation flow:
+- `desktop_assets/PPTs/`: Presentation decks prepared during the internship duration:
-- `assets/Adaptive_Assessment_Internship_Problem_Statement_V1.pdf`: Original internship problem statement and project scope.
+- `desktop_assets/Adaptive_Assessment_Internship_Problem_Statement_V1.pdf`: Original internship problem statement and project scope.
+- `desktop_assets/Literature Review Summary and Approaches.docx`: A document created to note and summarize the findings from the conducted literature review.
+Also includes some initial question generation approaches that I was thinking for the project.
-- `assets/Reference Research Paper.pdf`: Research paper used as the reference for the system design and approach.
+- `desktop_assets/Reference Research Paper.pdf`: Research paper used as the reference for the system design and approach.
-- `assets/Diagrams/`: Visual artifacts that explain the system structure and implementation flow:

-- `assets/PPTs/`: Presentation decks prepared during the internship duration: